 You can also have either single or duty & standby chemical transfer pumps

-The level control system can be built inside an enclosure to provide weather and frost protection, depending on its location.
+The enclosure around the level control system provides weather and frost protection.
+Obviously, the location and weather conditions determine if this is necessary.
 Also, the chemical IBCs can be located inside enclosures.